 To trigger the onset of your period, you can try:

-They often result to oral contraceptives or anti-inflammatory, analgesic drugs, which also have side effects for your health.
+They often resort to oral contraceptives or anti-inflammatory, analgesic drugs.
+These, however, also have side effects on your health.

 Dysmenorrhea can be related to some hormonal disorders (an excess or a deficit of estrogen), stress, or endometriosis, among other things.

 We can give you some recommendations of natural remedies for menstrual problems, especially for these painful cramps.
 To progressively reduce the pain, you should try the following treatments for several months: